cracyc/msdos-player/readme.txt

 In this case, please define MSDOS_TEMP on the host Windows, for example "C:\TEMP", and its value is copied to TEMP and TMP on the virtual table.

-NOTE: MSDOS_COMSPEC and MSDOS_TEMP are not copied to the virtual table, but MSDOS_PATH is copied to, because some softwares refer MSDOS_PATH.
+NOTE: MSDOS_(APPEND/COMSPEC/TEMP) are not copied to  the virtual table, but MSDOS_PATH is copied to, because some softwares may refer MSDOS_PATH.

 ----- Convert command file to 32bit or 64bit execution file